Zi0MIX/T6-GAUNTLET-MOD/README.md

 28. don't get any drops
 29. only kill zombies in mud
 30. you can only kill zombies using melee attacks

+# Notes
+- Shield excluded from melee only, as it allows for staff abuse
+- Drone crashes the game on round 2